CIRCL/hackathon/practical.md

 # Date

-The hack.lu hackathon 0x2 takes place in October 19-20 2017.
+The hack.lu hackathon 0x3 takes place the 26th March 2018.

 # Location

-The location is kindly sponsored by [hack.lu](https://2017.hack.lu) and is located at
+The location is kindly sponsored by [circl.lu](https://www.circl.lu) and [Cybersecurity Competence Center](https://www.c-3.lu/) and is located at

 ~~~~
-Alvisse Parc Hotel
-120 Route d'Echternach,
+CIRCL - Computer Incident Response Center Luxembourg
+16 Boulevard d'Avranches
-1453 Luxembourg
+1160 Luxembourg
 ~~~~

-Signs will be placed to mark the way.

 # Registration

-The hackathon is free, nevertheless you will need to [register at the Eventbrite registration page](https://www.eventbrite.com/e/open-source-security-software-hackathon-2-tickets-34848731494).
+The hackathon is free, nevertheless you will need to [register at the Eventbrite registration page](https://www.eventbrite.com/e/open-source-security-software-hackathon-3rd-edition-tickets-42862264186).

 During the registeration process, you'll also register the [team](/team) or open source project that you represent.
 Please send us the logo of your project to [info@hack.lu](mailto:info@hack.lu) to be listed.
 The only requirements are that your project is: